 10 anti-racist books for kids to read about the Black experience

-Many anti-racist books for kids are now sold out on Amazon, so opt for e-book versions or no-contact pickups from your local bookstores to get your hands on copies of these reads today.
+Many anti-racist books for kids are now sold out online, so opt for e-book versions or no-contact pickups from your local bookstores to get your hands on copies of these reads today.

 2. My Hair Is A Garden, $17